7 Best Form Backend Services in 2026 [Compared]

 Where it falls short:

 - Platform lock-in.
 Netlify Forms only works on Netlify.
-If you move to Vercel, Cloudflare, or any other host, your forms break completely.
+Move to Vercel, Cloudflare, or any other host and your forms break completely.

 - Basic dashboard.
-Simple table view without status tracking, starring, or internal notes.
+A simple table without status tracking, starring, or internal notes.

-Best for: Sites already hosted on Netlify that need basic contact forms with minimal setup.
+Best for: Sites already committed to Netlify hosting that need basic contact forms with minimal setup.
+Accept the lock-in.

 6. Basin

-Basin is a form backend that stores submissions and provides email notifications.
+Basin is a form backend with submission storage and email notifications.
 It sits between FormSubmit (email-only) and more full-featured backends.
+Free plan: 50 submissions/month on a single form, with 100 MB of file storage.

 What it does well: